How Can You Get Rid of Spider Veins?

-About 50% of adults have varicose veins and spider veins.
+About 50% of adults have vein disease – varicose veins and spider veins.
+How can you get rid of spider veins?
 Some people assume that varicose and spider veins only cause cosmetic issues.
-In reality, spider veins can cause painful symptoms.
-They can even suggest that you have an underlying issue that needs medical attention from a vein doctor.
+In reality, spider veins can cause painful symptoms and can be a sign that you have an underlying issue that needs medical attention from a vein doctor.
 Read more to learn about what causes spider veins, how to find out if they are related to an underlying illness, how to get rid of spider veins, and whether or not insurance will help cover your treatment.

 What Are Spider Veins (AKA Telangiectasias)?

 Spider veins, which are also known as telangiectasias, are small, dilated veins that appear near the skin’s surface.
 They’re usually red, purple, blue, or a combination of those colors.
 Most often, spider veins are located on the legs.